FDio/vpp/extras/hs-test/README.rst

                         HstSuite
                 }

 #.
-Implement SetupSuite method which testify runs before running the tests.
+In suite file, implement ``SetupSuite`` method which testify runs once before starting any of the tests.
-   It's important here to call ``setupSuite(s *suite.Suite, topologyName string)`` and assign its result to the suite's ``teardownSuite`` member.
-   Pass the topology name to the function in the form of file name of one of the *yaml* files in ``topo-network`` folder.
+   It's important here to call ``configureNetworkTopology`` method, pass the topology name to the function in a form of file name of one of the *yaml* files in ``topo-network`` folder.
    Without the extension.
 In this example, *myTopology* corresponds to file ``extras/hs-test/topo-network/myTopology.yaml`` This will ensure network topology, such as network interfaces and namespaces, will be created.
-   Another important method to call is ``loadContainerTopology(topologyName string)`` which will load containers and shared volumes used by the suite.
+   Another important method to call is ``loadContainerTopology()`` which will load containers and shared volumes used by the suite.
 This time the name passed to method corresponds to file in ``extras/hs-test/topo-containers`` folder